 With over 50 centers, 29 academic departments, and 479,000 square feet of research space, NYU Langone has been the incubator for groundbreaking discoveries, some of which have led to Nobel Prizes, and all of which have helped advance the diagnosis and treatment of disease.

-The research mission of the NYU Cancer Institute is to discover the origins of cancer and use that knowledge to eradicate the personal and societal burden of cancer in our community and around the world.
+The research mission of the Perlmutter Cancer Center is to discover the origins of cancer and use that knowledge to eradicate the personal and societal burden of cancer in our community and around the world.
 Fifteen research programs are organized as scientific research programs, focused on the fundamental biology of cancer in general, and as disease-specific research programs centered on individual types of cancer, such as breast or lung cancer.
 Translational research, a hallmark of the institute, is finding new ways to integrate the extraordinary growth and understanding made in basic research with the ever-growing need for the development of new therapies and approaches in the clinic to a variety of cancers that have remained difficult to treat.
-To help translate discovery into clinical practice, the NYU Cancer Institute has five primary areas of investigation: cancer targets and novel therapeutics, community and environment, integrative health, molecular oncology/cancer genomics, and immune- and stem-cell-based therapies.
+To help translate discovery into clinical practice, the Perlmutter Cancer Center has five primary areas of investigation: cancer targets and novel therapeutics, community and environment, integrative health, molecular oncology/cancer genomics, and immune- and stem-cell-based therapies.

 Clinical & Translational Science Institute